St Vincent & the Grenadines - Profile

 Rescue 1 is a private rescue service of the Prickly Bay Marina, Grenada, and is on call 24 hours each day.
 As well as the rescue vessel it provides excellent liaison between cruisers, Police, Coast Guard, and other Authorities.

 Dinghy and outboard thieves operate throughout the Caribbean.
-Best advice is to place your dinghy and outboard on deck and chain them securely overnight.
+Noonsite and CSSN continue to receive regular reports from boats who have had their dinghy and outboard stolen because they left them in the water overnight, tied to the back of the boat, unsecured.
+The ONLY advice - is to place your dinghy and outboard on deck and chain them securely overnight.
 If leaving the yacht, secure your outboard inside the boat to deter thieves.